jup-ag/space-station/docs/5-developer-topics/7-getting-tokens-on-jup.md

 ---
-description: How to get your token on Jupiter for swap
+title: How to get your token on Jupiter for Swap
 ---
-# Getting Your Token on Jupiter
+# How to get your token on Jupiter for Swap

 **To get your token listed**